AdobeDocs/learning-manager.en/help/migrated/deployment-guide/user-setup.md

 ### Considerations when creating the CSV file for upload: {#considerationswhencreatingthecsvfileforupload}

-When you create the CSV file for uploading internal users, the following are some of the mandatory fields for which you must enter data: Employee’s Name, Employee’s Email, Employee’s Profile or Designation, and Manager Hierarchy.
+When you create the CSV file for uploading internal users, the following are some of the mandatory fields for which you must enter data: Employee's Name, Employee's Email, Employee's Profile or Designation, and Manager Hierarchy.

 The name and email of each employee can be mapped directly to the application data.
 Note that you must specify an email that is specified in the CSV file, as the Manager Email.
 You can either define the Manager ID when you create the CSV file, or you can specify the email ID that corresponds to the Manager ID when you upload the CSV file.

-***Before you add an ID as an employee’s Manager ID, ensure that the Manager is added as an employee in the CSV file.***
+***Before you add an ID as an employee's Manager ID, ensure that the Manager is added as an employee in the CSV file.***

 ***Ensure that there are no extra spaces between entries to successfully upload the CSV file.***